Sciences Po Aix: Overview

-Sciences Po institutes are Grandes Écoles, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
-Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
-The selection rates at these schools are frequently less than 10%.
-Alums go on to occupy elite positions within government, administration, and corporate firms in France.
+Sciences Po institutes are Grandes Écoles, French institutions of higher education that are separate from, but parallel and connected to the main framework of the French public university system.
+Similar to the Ivy League in the United States, Oxbridge in the UK, or the C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely selective process.
+The admittance rates within these schools are often under 10%.
+Former students frequently go on to occupy high positions within the government, public administration, and corporate firms in France and throughout Europe.